This Bet Angel review has been created for all of those who write in, asking for our opinion on the Betfair software.

 Bet Angel has many different software versions including a free version that works with Betdaq.
 The other versions of Bet Angel available to download are Bet Angel Professional, Professional (Server Edition), Trader and Basic.

-Bet Angel is certainly among the top three Betfair trading software’s available.
+Bet Angel is certainly among the top three Betfair trading software’s available, my number 1 choice being Geeks Toy, as regular readers will know.

 How Much Bet Angel Cost?